dan-golden/ios-decal-proj4/README.md

 Daniel Golden

 ## Purpose
 When RAs are on duty, they often have to submit duty logs with a summary of events that occurred while on duty.
 This app will help automate the process and make writing duty logs simpler.

 ## Fetures
-* Add calls, lockouts, and rounds information with automatic time stamps
-* Ability to add custom fiels, and reorder fields for a default duty log
+* Ability to create custom templates for different types of duty reports
-* Templates that allow you to create different log fields for day vs. night duty
+* Automatically generate report form UI based on your template.
+* A template can have multiple items, each containing any subset of:
+*Date
+*Start Time
+*End Time
+*Text
+* Ability to save and edit draft reports
-  * Ability to add default entries for fields in templates
+* Ability to edit custom templates
-* Past duty logs section to view duty logs that have been sent
+* Notifications remind you when it's time to send a report
+* View sent reports
+* Ability to delete templates, drafts, or reports you no longer need
+* VoiceOver Compatibility
-* Auto-generation of email to be sent to your staff
+* Automatically generate email to send to your staff when it's time to submit the report
-* Notification reminder to send the duty log at a specified time.
-* Ability to add default information that will be saved, such as email address to send logs to

 ##Control Flow
-Users get to a page with a list of past duty logs.
-They can tap a settings button to change defaults or tap a plus button to create a new log or a new template.
-On the templates screen, they will be able to add new fields (with a label and a text entry box) and reorder these fields amongst the built in defaults.
-They can then press save to name the template and save it.
-Tapping new log will generate a new duty log which they can begin typing information into or save as a draft.
-There will also be a button to generate and send the email.
+Users get to a page with a list of drafts, completed logs and templats.
+They can tapp on New Template to add a template, and then tap new field to add a field to the template.
+Tapping on the template field allows you to set it's options, such as the information needed for that field and it's titles.
+Tapping save will save the field and tapping save on the template screen will save the template.
+You can then tap new report and select one of your templates.
+The UI will be generated automatically based on your template and you can populate the fields and set a notification time.
+Tapping Save Draft will save the draft in the drafts section.
+You can edit it by tapping on the table entry.
+Tapping Send Report will generate an email view where you can send the report.
+After sending the report, it will appear in the completed reports section and you can tap on it to view it in a read only mode.

 ##Implementation
 ###Model
-* DutyLogTemplate.swift
+* TemplateItem.swift
-* DutyLog.swift
+* Report.swift
-* SendLog.swift
+* Template.swift

 ###View
-* DutyLogsTableView
-* NewDutyLogView
-* NewDutyLogTemplateView
+* ReportItemCell.swift
-* DefaultsView
+* TitleEntryCell.swift

 ###Controller
+* TemplateItemTableViewController.swift
-* DutyLogsTableViewController
+* NewTemplateTableViewController.swift
-* NewDutyLogViewController
+* MainScreenTableViewController.swift
-* NewDutyLogTemplateViewController
+* SentReportViewController.swift
-* DefaultsViewController
+* ReportTableViewController.swift

+##What's Next
+Further improvements yet to be made include:
+* Implementing Core Data to persistently store Templates, Drafts, and Completed Reports
+* Adding better support for Dynamic Type (some exists currently)
+* Clean up the UI so everything is lined up a little better
+* Fix bugs that cause crashes on very specific edge cases
+* Ability to reorder fields in a template